FrostForth/stats/README.md

 	- trial size = 50
 	- seed = 8

-- How to on computer
+- How to run locally

 Make sure you have Python 3 and these libraries installed in addition to the cloned repository: